Deadline to apply is October 17, 2018 for artworks in any medium.

-The 2018 People’s Gallery exhibition will be the 14th annual installation at Austin City Hall.
-The Cultural Arts Division of the Economic Development Department manages The People’s Gallery, which is designed to showcase regional artistic endeavors and to encourage public dialogue, understanding, and enjoyment of visual art.
+The People’s Gallery is designed to showcase the work of regional artists and to encourage public dialog, understanding, and enjoyment of visual art.

 City of Austin Cultural Arts Division